grupopikul/ood-py/README.md

 # Can one child have multiple parents?
 err.MultiParentException = err.ErrorLevel.ERROR # WARN not possible

-# Can multiple children of one parent have the samse name?
+# Can multiple children of one parent have the same name?
 err.NameConflictException = err.ErrorLevel.ERROR # WARN not possible

 # Do we warn or error if you add the same child twice?